Elering/estfeed-datahub-docs/eng/35-error_codes.md

 - `opp.error.business.customer-type-identity-type-mismatch`: 'This Customer type cannot have the given Identity type'
 - `opp.error.business.customer-type-metadata-type-mismatch`: 'This Customer type cannot have the given Metadata type'
 - `opp.error.business.internal-id-resolve-error`: 'Internal ID of the Service Provider cannot be resolved.'
-- `opp.error.business.only-market-participants-can-be-searched-by-name`: 'Only Market Participants can be searched by name'
+- `opp.error.business.search-by-name-is-not-supported-for-these-customers`: 'Customer search by name is not supported by the given customer types'
 - `opp.error.business.customer-metadata-not-found`: 'Customer metadata not found'
+- `opp.error.business.country-extension-required`: 'Country extension is required for identity types: PERSONAL_ID, COMPANY_ID, DOCUMENT_ID, EMBASSY_ID'
+- `opp.error.business.personal-id-and-document-id-cannot-be-included-in-one-request`: 'PERSONAL_ID and DOCUMENT_ID cannot be included in one request'
+- `opp.error.business.eic-cannot-be-created-via-request`: 'EIC cannot be created via request'
+- `opp.error.business.no-duplicate-country-extensions-allowed`: 'Duplicates of country extension is not allowed for the same identity'
+- `opp.error.business.country-code-must-be-filled`: 'For COUNTRY extension, country code must be filled'
+- `opp.error.business.market-participant-cannot-update-customer`: 'Market participant cannot update customer due to missing agreement or insufficient role'
+- `opp.error.business.already-exists`: '{0} value with {1} business object type and {2} identity type already exists'

 ## /data-distribution

 Validation errors:

-- `opp.error.validation.data-distribution-created-time-period-max-one-day`: 'Created time period maximum value can be one day'
+- `dd.error.validation.data-distribution-created-time-period-max-one-day`: 'Created time period maximum value can be one day'
-- `opp.error.validation.data-distribution-created-time-period-max-one-hour`: 'Created time period maximum value can be one hour'
+- `dd.error.validation.data-distribution-created-time-period-max-one-hour`: 'Created time period maximum value can be one hour'
+- `dd.error.validation.data-distribution-id-range-or-time-interval-is-required`: 'Id range or created time period is required'
+- `dd.error.validation.data-distribution-id-from-can-not-be-bigger-than-id-to`: 'Id from can not be greater than id to'
+- `dd.error.validation.data-distribution-id-can-not-be-negative-number`: 'Id can not be a negative number'
+- `dd.error.validation.data-distribution-id-range-exceeds-max-number`: 'Id range exceeds maximum number'
+- `dd.error.validation.data-distribution-provide-from-and-to-params-together`: 'From and To parameters must be provided together'

+Business errors:

+- `dd.error.business.overlapping-agreements`: 'Agreements have overlapping validity dates for the same meter'

 ## /joint-invoice